RTXteam/RTX-KG2/README.md

 ## General notes:

-The KG2 build system is designed only to run in an Ubuntu 18.04 environment (i.e., an Ubuntu 18.04 host OS or Ubuntu 18.04 running in a Docker container).
+The KG2 build system is designed only to run in an Ubuntu 18.04 environment (i.e., either (i) an Ubuntu 18.04 host OS or (ii) Ubuntu 18.04 running in a Docker container with a host OS that has `bash` and `sudo`).
 Currently, KG2 is built using a set of `bash` scripts that are designed to run in Amazon's Elastic Compute Cloud (EC2), and thus, configurability and/or coexisting with other installed software pipelines was not a design consideration for the build system.
 The KG2 build system's `bash` scripts create three subdirectories `~/kg2-build`, `~/kg2-code`, and `~/kg2-venv` under the `${HOME}` directory of whatever Linux user account you use to run the KG2 build software (if you run on an EC2 Ubuntu instance, this directory would by default be `/home/ubuntu`).
 The various directories used by the KG2 build system are configured in the `bash` include file `master-config.shinc`.

 Note about atomicity of file copying: The build software is designed to run with the `kg2-build` directory being in the same file system as the Python temporary